Why a Functional Vision Evaluation Matters

-Grand Developmental Vision Institute provides a professional eye and vision examination that includes a comprehensive assessment of visual information processing, binocular function and other visual skills.
+Grand Developmental Vision Institute provides a comprehensive eye and functional vision examination that includes the assessment of visual information processing, binocular function and other essential visual skills.

 All too often, it is an undiagnosed vision problem that causes problems with keeping focus at a distance (such as the board), or problems maintaining concentration.
 This can cause frustration and boredom and can often be responsible for an overlooked component of a child’s diagnosis with ADD/ADHD.

-If your child is having difficulty with reading, homework, paying attention in class, and is experiencing behavioral problems at school, it’s worth looking into.
+If your child is having difficulty with reading, homework, paying attention in class or is experiencing behavioral problems at school, it’s worth looking into.
 Contact Grand Developmental Vision Institute for a functional vision exam, and let Dr. Anderson and Dr. Holodniak get to the root of the issue.

-What Is Included In a Functional Vision Exam?
+What Is Included In a Functional Vision Evaluation?